gauravver13/sketch-flow/README.md

 11. Import the db package in http layer and start putting things in the DB.
 12. Add a Common Package where we add the Zod Schema and the JWT_SECRET! done

-13. Defining the schema in schema.prisma: 8 mins
+13. Defining the schema in schema.prisma: 8 mins. done!
 14. Complete the http backend.
 20 mins

+15. ws-layer, room-management, broadcast messages!
+20-30 mins
+16. HTTP route for GET /chats?room=123!
+10 mins
+17. Frontend.
+30mins